Element-centric clustering comparison unifies overlaps and hierarchy: Applications

 Our element-centric clustering similarity measure also provides insights into which brain regions are consistently clustered within groups.
 To find such group differences, we consider the element-centric similarity between all healthy controls, and the element-centric similarity between all schizophrenic patients.
 As seen in \figref{fig:funcconn}{c}, the difference between the means of these two groups highlights several regions which are consistently clustered into similar functional modules in the healthy controls or schizophrenic patients.
-In particular, regions of interest (ROIs) located in the Fusiform gyrus (Brodmann Area 37) were consistently clustered in the healthy controls but displayed great variability in cluster structure for the schizophrenic patients (verified with a Bayesian difference of means test, see SI section S5.1).
+In particular, regions of interest (ROIs) located in the Fusiform gyrus (Brodmann Area 37) were consistently clustered in the healthy controls but displayed great variability in cluster structure for the schizophrenic patients.
 This result is corroborated by the fact that the Fusiform gyrus has previously been associated with abnormal activation in schizophrenia during semantic tasks~\cite{kircher2001schizsentcomp, kuperberg2007schizsemantic}.